apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

-For safe, as well as high-performance output of work to S3, an S3A committer must be used.
+For safe, as well as high-performance output of work to S3, we need use "a committer" explicitly written to work with S3, treating it as an object store with special features.

-### Background : Hadoop's "commit protocol"
+### Background : Hadoop's "Commit Protocol"

 How exactly is work written to its final destination?
 That is accomplished by a "commit protocol" between the workers and the job manager.